prernaadvani/whatsprernacooking/_posts/2021-01-07-vegan-chai.md

   thumbnail: /images/chai/chai 1.png
 ---

-Also known as masala chai, this drink is a staple of Mumbai (where I grew up).
+Also known as masala chai, this drink is a staple of Mumbai (where I spent most of my childhood).

 Sharing my mother's recipe!